-Now I don’t know how you perceive hair loss, but in Singapore and at least from my experiences growing up, hair loss is seen as grossly unattractive, embarrassing, and even a shameful thing.
-Singapore is a very looks-based country and hair loss among local men is seen as ugly and shameful.
-In fact if you look at the older male celebrities in Singapore compared to the ones in Hollywood, you’ll find that the male celebrities in Hollywood have much higher hairlines (Leonardo Dicaprio, Nicholas Cage, Jude Law, Bill Murray) than the celebrities here.
-Here in Singapore, every male celebrity has lots of hair even at the age of 50 (Li Nanxing, Terence Cao, Thomas Ong, etc.), and their thick hair is obviously from added hair treatment rather than a natural thing.
+Now I don’t know how you perceive hair loss, but in Singapore, hair loss is seen as grossly unattractive, shameful, and embarrassing.
+If you look at the older male celebrities in Singapore compared to the ones in Hollywood, you’ll find that male celebrities in Hollywood have much higher hairlines (Leonardo Dicaprio, Nicholas Cage, Jude Law, Bill Murray) than the celebrities here.
+Here in Singapore, every male celebrity has lots of hair even in their 50s (Li Nanxing, Terence Cao, Thomas Ong, etc.), and their thick hair is obviously from anti-hair loss treatment rather than a natural thing.
 Many male celebrities here are also ambassadors of hair loss companies.

-Add to the fact that many hair loss treatment companies in Singapore spend tons of money blasting their hair loss ads in shopping malls, roadshows, and TV and creating a lot of shame/negativity around hair loss, it perpetuates the idea that hair loss is very serious and unacceptable, that it is shameful to lose hair, and if you are losing hair you need to fix this ASAP — even at the cost of lots of money.
-Over here, the social stigma of having a receding hairline is many times more than the Western places I’ve been in.
+Add to the fact that many hair loss treatment companies here spend tons of money blasting their ads and create a lot of shame and negativity around hair loss, it perpetuates the idea that hair loss is unacceptable, shameful, and disgusting.
+Among the general public, people generally feel that if you are losing the hair you need to fix this ASAP, even if you have to spend tons of money.

 What If Ken Was Balding When I Met Him?